LaserLon/Project2/README.md

 # Project 2 - Online Gaming Behavior

 # Purpose/Description
 This project is to explore online gaming engagement patterns and identify who is most susceptible to different levels of engagement based on their gaming profiles.
+Using a variety of machine learning classification models, we predict how likely players are to exhibit high, medium, or low engagement with online games.

 # Goals
 The goal of this project was to identify, train and test several classification models and determine which one(s) were the best.
 Optimization was done on the top two models to try and improve their accuracy.